HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ### Lexical overrepresentation: AI colors

 Models can tend to overrepresent certain words, which then serve as an AI fingerprint.
 Researchers at Florida State University compared research papers published on PubMed between 2020 and 2024. <a hreflang="en" href="https://aclanthology.org/2025.coling-main.426.pdf">Their analysis</a> revealed a staggering 6,697% increase in the use of the word "delves."
 The other conjugations of the verb "delve" also increased significantly.
 While those kinds of indicators should never be used to classify individual cases as AI-generated, they are still useful for understanding the trend of adoption.
-In this part of the chapter, we will delve into ;) common patterns used by LLM to generate Websites.
+In this part of the chapter, we will delve into ;) common patterns used by LLMs to generate Websites.

 {{ figure_markup(
   content="6,697%",